fiction-com/factor-example-workspace-development/README.md

 [Lerna](https://github.com/lerna/lerna) we can easily manage the publication and updating of many modules at once.

+## Basics

+- Factor plugins need to have `factor` somewhere in their module name to allow Factor to auto-transpile them
+- The workspaces are assigned in `package.json` under `workspaces`.
+- Currently, only Yarn supports workspaces although NPM plans support in version 7.

 ## Using this Example

 In this example we create two workspaces: `@apps` and `@plugins`.
 Plugins will